-A friend recently told us she was thinking of starting a Juice Plus supplement regime for herself, and perhaps becoming a distributor.
+A friend recently told us she was thinking of starting a Juice Plus supplement regimen for herself, and perhaps becoming a distributor.
 As she was about to drop $178 just for her own consumption, she asked us what we thought.

 At first pass, the company seems legit.
 Its tagline - the next best thing to fruits and vegetables – is very convincing.
 Juice Plus capsules include a powder blend of 17 fruits and vegetables with added vitamins and minerals.
 Its website is rich with links to clinical research from respected academic establishments.